 The Piggy Back Plant natural habitat is an area with cool, moist soil that is protected from bright sunlight.
 They commonly grow under the canopy of tall trees.
 While each plant is under a foot in height, it can slowly spread forming a large colony.

 Its stems grow at or below the soil surface, with the leaves seemingly arising from the soil.
 Each leaf is broadly star-shaped with 5 to 7 toothed lobes, pubescent, and rough to the touch.
-The evergreen leaves become tattered and sad though the winter, but the new spring foliage quickly covers them.
+The evergreen leaves become tattered and sad through the winter, but the new spring foliage quickly covers them.

 The small, greenish to purple blossoms are borne on long stalks and are held well above the foliage.
 They aren’t particularly showy and could be described as dull.
 The most unusual feature of Piggy Back Plant is their means of vegetative reproduction, which has led to the variety of descriptive common names for this species.